2025–26 European Aquatics Women's Champions League

-The 2025–26 European Aquatics Women's Champions League is the 38th edition of European Aquatics's premier competition for women's water polo clubs, and the 4th edition since being rebranded from the Euro League to the Champions League.
-The season begins on 26 September 2025 and ended on 12 June 2026 with the Final Four.
+The 2025–26 European Aquatics Women's Champions League was the 38th edition of European Aquatics's premier competition for women's water polo clubs, and the 4th edition since being rebranded from the Euro League to the Champions League.
+The season began on 26 September 2025 and ended on 12 June 2026 with the Final Four.

-This will be the third straight season under the new format, however, this season will witness a change in slot allocation, with only the top four teams allowed to play from the major leagues.
+This was the third straight season under the new format, however, this season will witness a change in slot allocation, with only the top four teams allowed to play from the major leagues.

-The winners of the European Aquatics Champions League automatically qualify for next season's edition (if they choose to enter) and also qualify for the 2026 Super Cup.
+The winners of the European Aquatics Champions League automatically qualified for next season's edition (if they choose to enter) and also qualified for the 2026 Super Cup.

-The defending champions are CN Sant Andreu.
+The defending champions were CN Sant Andreu.